The Team

 Bangran is a Master's student in the Earth and Environmental Sciences department.
 Bangran earned a Bachelor of Science degree from the University of California, Davis.

-My previous research focused on understanding a karst cave system in the southern Sierra Nevada using hydrochemical proxies.
+His previous research focused on understanding a karst cave system in the southern Sierra Nevada using hydrochemical proxies.

 OPPORTUNITIES TO JOIN!